NOW, LOVE

 • This research reveals that your company’s diversity may be more important than how much you pay when you’re trying to attract new workers.

-• For those aiming to increase racial equity in your organization, here’s an article about the importance of doing more than simply hiring people of color.
+• For those aiming to increase racial equity in your organization, here’s an article about the importance of doing more than simply hiring people of color and here's a great article on 6 Steps Towards Meaningful Change.

 • And to get a sense of how bias affects BIPOC's behavior when looking for a job, this description of a tightrope is revealing.

-• Here's an important article about working together when addressing inequality in work settings.
+• Here's a great article on how to be an effective ally and here's an important article about working together when addressing inequality in work settings.

-• Don't miss the resources from Week 9 on microaggressions, inclusive meetings, and getting comfortable with the uncomfortable.
+• Don't miss the resources from Nugget 9 on microaggressions, inclusive meetings, and getting comfortable with the uncomfortable.

 • And here’s another article on How to Respond to Racial Microaggressions